chadmcrowell/k8s-up-and-running/kubectl/cheat-sheet.md

 # list all pods in all namespaces
 kubectl get po --all-namespaces

+# list all pods in all namespaces with a wide output (showing pod IP addresses) and selecting only one node by it's name using field selectors
+kubectl get pods --all-namespaces -o wide --field-selector spec.nodeName=kind-control-plane

 # list all pods in the kube-system namespace and sort by node name
 kubectl get po -o custom-columns=POD:metadata.name,NODE:spec.nodeName --sort-by spec.nodeName -n kube-system